asugden/bebox/README.md

 ##PCB DESIGNS:
-__All necessary components are listed in the README in the pcb directory.___
+__All necessary components are listed in the README in the pcb directory.__

 - .brd files  board files, matched with their schematic file, made in Eagle.
 You can bypass dealing with these files by directly ordering from OSH Park through a link I've set up.
 I am not affiliated with OSH Park.
 - .sch files  schematic files, matched with a board file, made in Eagle.

 __NOTE:__  PCBs can be ordered from OSH Park for low costs.
-As of now, they are untested so please wait ~3 weeks.
+As of now, they are untested so please wait until late March 2019

 - bebox_main  the main board, which takes power and connects directly to high-current behavior systems such as solenoids.
 It passed on the power given to it (usually 12V 2A supply, but can be 6-13 V and > 1 A).
 It connects via headphone cables to the daughter boards and lick spout.
 The connection ports are interchangeable.
 - bebox_bnc  a daughterboard that allows for connections with Matlab via a Nidaq BNC system.
 It includes the lick detection and 4 output solenoids